-The priority for 2018 has been to elevate Al Qasr Mall, the central asset at the heart of the leasing portfolio.
+The priority for 2019 has been to improve overall performance, operating efficiency, marketing reach and customer service especially in Al Qasr Mall, the central asset at the heart of the leasing portfolio.
 A major success was attracting Majid Al Futaim Vox cinema Multiplex to the mall.
-Works commenced in the 4th quarter of 2018 and a 15 screen multiplex, the largest in Riyadh, is expected to open in February 2019.
-In addition to the Cinema Multiplex, Majid Al Futaim will also open their Bowling alley concept at the mall.
+A 15 screen multiplex was opened in the first quarter of 2019, in addition to a bowling alley.
+The cinema opening brought new visitors to the mall and considerably increased total footfall.